 This fatal viral illness was first discovered in humans in the Democratic Republic of Congo in the year 1970.
 When one becomes infected with the virus, it takes 5-21 days for it to incubate in the body; its infection/symptoms can be divided into two periods:

 - The invasion period which after 0-5 days of being infected, the body starts showing symptoms of fever, intense headaches, back pain, sore throat, swollen lymph node, chills, sweats, cough, shortness of breath, muscle aches and chronic fatigue.

-- Avoid traveling to places where the disease is rampant.
+- Avoid travelling to places where the disease is rampant.

 - Avoid coming in contact with wild animals and if you must eat bush meat, take care when killing it to avoid the body fluid touching you (you can wear gloves, masks and protective clothing when slaughtering the animal) and cook the meat properly.

-- Clean your house properly and make it uninhabitable for rodents, so that they won’t come in and infect your food stuffs or bite you.
+- Clean your house properly and make it uninhabitable for rodents, so that they won’t come in and infect your food stuff or bite you.